 Great Endings, Rewrites, Treatments & Loglines, and Selling Your Script!
 Almost everything you

 need to know!
-Each Blue Book is 48 pages* packed with information!
+Each Blue Book is 48 pages of paper (NOT the expanded ebook versions) * packed with information!

 Oh... and the Pitching Blue Book is included in the set!